openstack-infra/system-config/doc/source/asterisk.rst

 Overview
 ========

-This is a CentOS 6 system that runs Asterisk, a telephony server.
+This is a Ubuntu Xenial system that runs Asterisk, a telephony server.
 It is used as a conferencing server for the OpenStack project.